MicrosoftDocs/learn/learn-pr/azure/communication-services-voice-calling-webapp/includes/4-exercise-calling-code.md

 In this unit, we'll add more code to the web app created in the previous unit.
-This app, will enable us to make voice calls with Azure Communication Services.
+This app will enable us to make voice calls with Azure Communication Services.

 ## Add input HTML elements